pyparsing/pyparsing/examples/tiny/README.md

 ## Running the REPL

-The TINY project also includes an interactive Read–Eval–Print Loop (REPL) for quickly trying out statements and functions.
+The TINY project includes an interactive Read–Eval–Print Loop (REPL) for quickly trying out statements and functions.

 - Start the REPL: